Weekend Show Schedule

-Public programs in the planetarium star theater are on selected Friday evenings and Saturday afternoons (Please see the schedule below).
+Public programs in the planetarium star theater are on selected Friday evenings and Saturday afternoons (Please see the schedule above).
 Please check our schedule by calling 559-278-4121 prior to your visit to confirm that the planetarium will be open.
-If you would like to make reservations, please call 559-278-4071 so that we can hold tickets for you.

-There is free parking available for weekend shows in Lot O and Lot P right in front of the planetarium (shown in green on campus map)
+There is free parking available for weekend shows in parking lot P15, right in front of the planetarium (shown in green on campus map).

 Reserving Tickets for Public Weekend Shows

 Reservations are recommended, particularly for our popular holiday show.
-Tickets can be held at the door by calling 559-278-4071 to reserve.
-Please indicate time and date, quantity and type (Please see "Admission Prices" below.) of tickets requested along with your name and phone number.
+Tickets can be held at the door by filling out our Weekend Program Ticket Request form on the reservation page.
+Please indicate time and date, quantity and type (Please see "Admission Prices" above.) of tickets requested along with your name and phone number.